Chloride potassium symporter 5: Postsynaptic inhibition

+Reduced expression or functional impairment of KCC2 leads to elevated intracellular chloride levels, which weaken inhibitory GABAergic signalling and increase neuronal excitability, particularly in hippocampal circuits.

 KCC2 is a potassium (K+)/chloride (Cl−) symporter that maintains chloride homeostasis in neurons.
 The electrochemical chloride gradient established by KCC2 activity is crucial for classical postsynaptic inhibition through GABAA receptors and glycine receptors in the central nervous system.
 KCC2 utilizes the potassium gradient generated by the Na+/K+ pump to drive chloride extrusion from neurons.
 In fact, any disruption of the neuronal K+ gradient would indirectly affect KCC2 activity.

 Loss of KCC2 following neuronal damage (i.e. ischemia, spinal cord damage, physical trauma to the central nervous system) results in the loss of inhibitory regulation and the subsequent development of neuronal hyperexcitability, motor spasticity, and seizure-like activity as GABAA receptors and glycine receptors revert from hyperpolarizing to depolarizing postsynaptic effects.

 Cellular protection

 High levels of stimulation and subsequent ionic influx through activated ion channels can result in cellular swelling as osmotically-obliged water is drawn into neurons along with ionic solutes.
 This phenomenon is known as excitotoxicity.
 KCC2 has been shown to be activated by cell-swelling, and may therefore play a role in eliminating excess ions following periods of high stimulation in order to maintain steady-state neuronal volume and prevent cells from bursting.

 This role may also account for the fact that KCC2 has been known to colocalize near excitatory synapses, even though its primary role is to establish the chloride gradient for postsynaptic inhibition.